 Maintaining your heating and cooling system offers plentiful benefits.
-Maybe one of the most clear attributes of a well-maintained HVAC system is its capability to improve indoor comfort painlessly, regardless of the weather outside.
-Find out how to discover the many ways you may enjoy greater comfort at home when your heating and cooling systems are maintained throughout the year.
+Perhaps one of the most noticeable qualities of a well-maintained HVAC system is its ability to improve indoor comfort painlessly, regardless of the weather outside.
+You can learn to discover the many ways you may enjoy greater comfort at home when your heating and cooling systems are maintained throughout the year.

 One major component of scheduled maintenance for your heating and cooling system involves swapping your furnace filter and cleaning out your furnace and air conditioner.
-These tasks are important for two reasons: a cleaner HVAC system will run more efficiently and it will circulate cleaner air throughout your home.
-When your HVAC system is nasty, the dirt and dust that gets trapped in your system can be spread with heated and cooled air as it is distributed to your vents.
-This means your family is continuously breathing in air that is of a lower quality because your HVAC system is not well-maintained.
+These tasks are important for two reasons: a cleaner HVAC system will run more efficiently and it will disperse cleaner air throughout your home.
+When your HVAC system is dirty, the dirt and dust that accumulates in the system can be spread with heated and cooled air as it is distributed to your vents.
+This means your family is continually breathing in lower quality air because your HVAC system is not well-maintained.
 Making certain that your furnace and air conditioner are clean at all times will lessen airborne contaminants for better comfort and health.

 In addition to adding heated or cooled air to your home, your HVAC system can also add something else—noise.
-While you can expect some noise associated with furnace and air conditioner operation, a poorly-maintained system will produce more noise as it functions.
-Noise can be due to loose parts, failing belts, and a variety of other factors that are addressed during scheduled tune-ups.
+While you can expect a little noise associated with furnace and air conditioner operation, a poorly-maintained system will produce more noise as it functions.
+Noise can be due to loose parts, failing belts, and a variety of other factors that are addressed during regular tune-ups.
 Failing parts may even cause very disruptive noises, such as clangs, bangs, screeches, and grinding noises.
 All of these noises will affect the peace and quiet in your home.
-By maintaining your HVAC system on a regular basis, you’ll sidestep these noisy situations to ensure that your furnace and air conditioner run quietly to create a more relaxing home environment throughout the year.
+By maintaining your HVAC system regularly, you’ll avoid these noisy situations to ensure that your furnace and air conditioner run quietly to create a more relaxing home environment throughout the year.

 Better Humidity Control